jnalanko/syotti/README.md

 ## Taking a random subset of baits

-If you wan to reduce the number of baits, you may want to keep only some random subset of them.
+If you want to reduce the number of baits, you may want to keep only some random subset of them.
 For example, to keep a subset of size 1000, run the following:

 ```
 ./bin/random_subset -i input.fna -o output.fna -n 1000